 But psychological rewards can result in intrinsic or extrinsic motivation.
 Some psychological rewards, such as a sense of enjoyment, create intrinsic motivation.
 Other psychological rewards, such as wanting to go to college, create extrinsic motivation.

-One of the most common ways to motivate is to offer external rewards.
-However, researchers have found that attempts to increase extrinsic motivations can sometimes backfire.
+One of the most common ways to motivate people is to offer external rewards.
+However, researchers have found that attempts to increase extrinsic motivations can sometimes create negative outcomes.

-In a classic experiment, psychologists offered some preschoolers who already showed interest in drawing with “magic markers” a reward for doing so.
+In a classic experiment, psychologists offered some preschoolers who already showed interest in drawing using “magic markers” a reward.
 When these children were later allowed to play freely, they showed little interest in playing with the markers again.
-But the children who had not been rewarded continued to draw with the markers2.
+But the children who had not been rewarded continued to draw with the markers 2.